conda-forge/libev-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libev, libev-static` can be installed with:
+Once the `conda-forge` channel has been enabled, `libev, libev-libevent, libev-static` can be installed with:

 ```
-conda install libev libev-static
+conda install libev libev-libevent libev-static
 ```

 It is possible to list all of the versions of `libev` available on your platform with: